isabella232/dynamic-media-classic.en-1/help/integrating-dmc-with-target.md

 role: Data Engineer,Admin,User
 exl-id: c6f217fb-89cb-4c8d-aa7f-309fc42f7d46
 ---
-# Integrating Adobe Dynamic Media Classic with Adobe Target Standard/Premium {#integrating-dmc-with-target}
+# Integrate Adobe Dynamic Media Classic with Adobe Target Standard/Premium {#integrating-dmc-with-target}

 Before you can integrate [!DNL Dynamic Media Classic] with [!DNL Target Standard/Premium], you must enter your Target URL in the [!DNL Dynamic Media Classic] Application General Settings screen.
 To obtain your Target URL and enter it in the Application General Settings page, do the following: